Man convicted in Welch girls case released from prison; 'I'm going to be watching,' victim's mother says

 Under state law, DOC inmates can earn credits to reduce their sentences if they receive outstanding evaluations for such things as work, education, hygiene and maintenance of living area.

 Bible said she was shocked because she expected Busick to serve eight years in prison.
-She said the family was never informed that earlier release was a possibility, and that they never would've supported the plea deal if they had known.
+She said the family was never informed that earlier release was a possibility, and she said they never would've supported the plea deal if they had known.

 Bible and other critics of Busick's release are now calling for new legislation to make accessory to murder an "85% crime."

-It would require perpetrators to serve at least 85% of their sentence before becoming eligible for parole consideration.
+That would require perpetrators to serve at least 85% of their sentences before becoming eligible for parole consideration.

 Bible said Busick's release is just the latest way her family's case has pointed out flaws in the system.

-Investigators believe the trio of Welch, Pennington and Busick went to the Freeman farm the night of Dec.
+Investigators think Welch, Pennington and Busick went to the Freeman farm the night of Dec.
 29, 1999, to confront Danny Freeman over a drug debt.

 After the murders of Freeman and his wife, the girls likely were kidnapped.
-Investigators believe they were taken to a trailer in Picher, where they were tortured and sexually assaulted for two weeks before being killed.
+Investigators believe they were taken to a mobile home in Picher, where they were tortured and sexually assaulted for two weeks before being killed.

-On Friday, Busick was transported by DOC van to a bus station.
-Per DOC policy, officials declined to reveal his destination.
+On Friday, Busick was transported by Department of Corrections van to a bus station.
+In accordance with DOC policy, officials declined to reveal his destination.

-The "Find Lauria Bible" Facebook page, which is operated by the family and has over 32,000 followers worldwide, asked supporters on Friday to light a candle in honor of the girls.
+The "Find Lauria Bible" Facebook page, which is operated by the family and has more than 32,000 followers worldwide, asked supporters on Friday to light a candle in honor of the girls.

 "Please continue to let your lights shine for the girls all day long!!
-They deserve the light, not him!," a post on the page said.
+They deserve the light, not him!," a post on the page says.

 The new Tulsa World app offers personalized features.
 Download it today.